 Convince & Convert

 I used Google Reader for quite a while, but after it met its demise I retreated to a familiar and comfortable (for me) method of keeping up on what’s going on in the industry… email. » Digital Marketing blogs content marketing blogs digital marketing digital marketing blog email marketing blogs online marketing blogs social media blogs Period.

 eMedia Vitals Vital Answers eMedia Jobs Blog How GEO scales international content to local markets Blog NewsTilt lesson: Know thy audience Blog A ‘niche within a niche’: Behavioral targeting.
 Content providers are experimenting with all sort of ways for editors and technology to push outside content to readers, whether through aggregation or curation (for a lengthy discussion about the difference, check out the Nieman Journalism Lab ).
 Unlike some other platforms, Evri is a consumer-focused site that would compete with a Digg or Google News.
 Copy Foursquare.

 End Of Blogs

 MARCH 14, 2013

-love Twitter , Facebook , Google+ and other places to publish, share and connect too, but I have a soft spot for blogs.
+I love Twitter , Facebook , Google+ and other places to publish, share and connect too, but I have a soft spot for blogs.
 It was a punch in the gut yesterday to read this tweet from Gina Trapani : "Wow, Google Reader shutting down.
 Watch for 'Subscribe in Google+.'" " So, am I supposed to forget about this blog and just post what I'm thinking about on Google+ or Facebook or tumblr or whatever?
-Confession time.
 I was a die-hard user and evangelist for Google Reader.
 It is the first tab when I open my web browser (which is Google Chrome ).

 2897 Words on How to Create Viral Content (The Key Element Behind.